 - Butter/Oil: After making this apple cake successfully several times with melted butter or with corn oil, I recently tested it with melted coconut oil and had the same great results.
 The batter before baking has small lumps when using coconut oil, but those dissolve in baking.
 The cake was great either way!

 - Applesauce: When using applesauce in baking, I always use an unsweetened, plain applesauce.
-I personally use our homemade applesauce or store-bought No Sugar Added apple sauce.
+I personally use our homemade applesauce or store-bought unsweetened apple sauce.

 - Apples: I recommend using a good tart apple that’s suitable for baking.
 I personally always prefer McIntosh, Pink Lady, or Braeburn.